python/cpython/README.rst

 `Documentation for Python 3.10 <https://docs.python.org/3.10/>`_ is online, updated daily.

-It can also be downloaded in many formats for faster access.
-The documentation is downloadable in HTML, PDF, and reStructuredText formats; the latter version is primarily for documentation authors, translators, and people with special formatting requirements.
+It can additionally be downloaded in many codecs for quicker access.
+The documentation is downloadable in HTML, PDF, and reStructuredText formats; the latter version is in particular for documentation authors, translators, and humans with special formatting requirements.

 For information about building Python's documentation, refer to `Doc/README.rst